Knitting Multistability: Introduction

 In this work, we leverage engineered mechanical instabilities to create functionality in textiles and demonstrate that weft knitting provides a platform to realize multistable textiles.
-We first introduce internal stresses and pronounced curvature into the knits as a function of stitch pattern.
-We then explore the relationship between the geometry -- varied periodic patterns -- and mechanical properties -- snap-through instabilities -- of the knits.
-We also investigate the variations in geometry that result in multistability.
-Finally, we create functionality by incorporating conductive elements to create soft switches with built-in haptic feedback.
+We first introduce pronounced curvature into the knits as a function of stitch pattern.
+We then explore the relationship between the geometry -- varied periodic stitch patterns -- and mechanical properties -- snap-through instabilities -- of the knits.
+We demonstrate that the curvature of knit textiles arises from pre-stresses introduced during manufacturing, since finite element simulations of bilayers with perpendicular internal stresses reproduce the curved shapes observed in the fabricated knits.
+We also investigate the variations in geometry, material, and machine parameters that result in multistability.
+Finally, we functionalize these multistable patterns by incorporating conductive elements to create soft switches with built-in haptic feedback.
 The unique combination of soft, breathable materials and snapping will enable reliable input and interaction with fully textile wearable devices.
-We envision these switches as integrated into cycling vests for increased visibility and communication while cycling in the dark, without distracting device operation.
-We also see these switches as haptic interfaces in sleeves, watch-bands, and upholstered objects, allowing users to interact with wearable and non-wearable devices.
-Manufacturing interfaces out of textiles can reduce the weight and bulk of assistive devices, reducing friction and fatigue during long-term wear.
+We envision these switches being integrated into cycling vests for increased visibility and communication while cycling in the dark, without distracting device operation.
+Users can also interact with and reconfigure a responsive soft structure.